nojanath/SublimeKSP/README.md

 (KSP code).

 ### Changes
-These are the notable changes from [Nils' official 1.1 plugin](http://nilsliberg.se/ksp/):

-* A whole set of new extended syntax, such as UI arrays, multidimensional arrays, make_persistent() shorthand and much more.
-* Supports Kontakt 5.5 thanks to mk282 on vi-control.net
+This fork is based on [Nils' official 1.11 plugin](http://nilsliberg.se/ksp/), and likewise supports Kontakt version 5.6.
+However there are some additions and minor changes:

+* Additions to the preprocessor allowing for UI arrays, new macro types and more, see the added features section of the wiki
+* Now available in Package Control which supports auto updates
+* Some changes to the syntax highlighting
 * default_syntax.py has been removed since this can be set elsewhere
-* Now available in Package Control which supports auto updates

 ### Installation